San Francisco Airport (SFO) Guide

 Flight Status Info

 As a traveler, it's important to stay informed about the status of your flight, especially when it comes to departure times, delays, cancelations, and gate changes.
-Luckily, there are several ways to get flight status updates at the airport.
+Luckily, there are several ways to get flight status updates at San Francisco International Airport.

 One of the most common ways to check flight status is by using the in-airport flight displays (FIDS).
 These displays can be found throughout the airport and provide real-time information about flight departures, arrivals, and gate information.
 Simply locate your flight on the display and check the status.